ydmatsd/funbgcex/README.md

 **FunBGCeX** is a genome mining tool for fungal natural product discovery.
 It detects biosynthetic proteins based on our manually curated database of fungal natural product biosynthetic gene clusters (BGCs), [FunBGCs](http://staffweb1.cityu.edu.hk/ymatsuda/funbgcs/funbgcs.html).
 FunBGCeX can detect all possible BGCs from given fungal genomes and selectively extract BGCs according to the user's various needs.
 Currently available methods include:
 * Extraction of BGCs encoding a homologue of a protein of the user's interest
 * Extraction of BGCs harboring a putative self-resistance gene
-* Extraction of BGCs lacking well-defined core biosynthetic enzymes (e.g., PKSs, NRPSs, and terpene synthases) — still under development
+* Extraction of BGCs lacking well-defined core biosynthetic enzyme genes (e.g., PKSs, NRPSs, and terpene synthases) — still under development

 The extracted BGCs are provided in the GenBank format and can also be visualized using a web browser (You can access a sample output [here](docs/sample_output) or [here](http://staffweb1.cityu.edu.hk/ymatsuda/funbgcex/sample2/results.html)).